-SWITCH (Embracing Active Travel for Health) uses information and communication technologies (ICT), and personalised travel planning advice supported by strong health arguments to encourage people in a period of life change to switch from short car journeys to more walking and cycling.
-The project supports cities in developing and implementing local campaigns to reduce motorised traffic and CO2 levels.
+SWITCH (Embracing Active Travel for Health) was a project that used information and communication technologies (ICT) and personalized travel planning advice to encourage people in a period of life change to switch from short car journeys to more walking and cycling.
+The project supported cities in developing and implementing local campaigns to reduce motorized traffic and CO2 levels.

 The project stands for a personalised travel planning process; addressing people at points of change in their life to change their travel behaviour by substituting short car trips with active travel choices like walking and cycling.
 In addition to positive environmental effects, people individually and communities as a whole can benefit from positive health improvements.

 The SWITCH project aimed to bridge the gap between potential and current mobility behaviour.
 It brought together five experienced cities Antwerp, Gdansk, London, Donostia-San Sebastián and Vienna, which combined and locally adapted approaches and developed them into their SWITCH campaigns.

 The project’s innovation came from the combination of tried and tested behaviour change approaches and their application to specific target groups on a large scale.
 The added value of SWITCH lay in the combination of a common strategy based on experiences and locally adapted campaigns.
 Hence, the project was based on personalized travel planning using arguments for public health and mobility campaigning, and the use of one or more ICT solutions as well as local approaches.
 This mix is intended to carefully address the needs of the target groups.
 All SWITCH campaigns were applied to people in a period of life change.

 The personalized approach was supported by the application of information and communication technologies for motivation, gaming and behavioural change measurement.